Sir William Courtenay, 2nd Baronet: Career

 Courtenay first stood for Parliament at Honiton at the first general election of 1701.
 He was defeated, but was then returned unopposed for Devonshire at the second general election of 1701.
 He was returned again unopposed in the general elections of 1702, 1705, and 1708.
 He was a moderate Tory, but opposed the impeachment of Dr. Sacheverell in 1710.
 He stood down at the 1710 general election in favour of Sir William Pole, but when Pole had to submit to re-election on appointment to office, Courtenay was pressured by popular demand to stand again.
 He defeated Pole by a massive majority at the by-election on 22 July 1712.
 He was returned unopposed at the 1713 general election.
 From 1714 to 1716 he served as Lord Lieutenant of Devon.
 He was returned as a Tory at the 1715 general election and was returned unopposed again at the succeeding general elections in 1722, 1727 and 1734.

 Death and legacy

 Courtenay died on 6 October 1735.
 He directed his body to be buried in the north aisle of Powderham Church "near the monument there erected".
-He further desired "my executor (who was his nephew William Courtenay (died 1735) of Powderham)...to bestow and lay out the summe of fifty pounds in erecting a monument near the place of interrment in such manner as my executor shall think fit".
+He further desired "my executor (who was his nephew William Courtenay (died 1735) of Powderham)...to bestow and lay out the summe of fifty pounds in erecting a monument near the place of interment in such manner as my executor shall think fit".
 No such monument survives.
 His children included: